boosterconf/boosterweb/content/program/thursday/10_experience_reports/kongesalen_2_3/51-help-i-am-going-to-speak-at-the-booster-conference.md

 ---
 title: "Help!
-I am going to speak at the Booster Conference! "
+I am going to speak at the Booster Conference!"
 talk_type: "Experience report (30 min)"
 type: talk
 authors:
     - Therese Engen
+vimeo_id: 814011444
 ---
 I am an introvert.
 And I'm not particularly fond of a lot of attention.
 But at the same time, I know that if I am to succeed in my career and achieve my goals, I need to be more visible.
 And I also actually like to share my experiences and ideas.
 So I push myself to be more on a stage, talking to an audience.
 To compensate for my nervousness and lack of comfort in the spotlight, I make sure to be well prepared.
 I would like to share with you how I do that.
 In this experience report I will talk about how I